Mick Durham (born February 3, 1957)

 - Brad Huse (Montana State, Jamestown College)

-- Danny Sprinkle (Montana State)
+- Danny Sprinkle (Washington, Utah State, Montana State)

 ^ overall record includes head coaching positions at both the NCAA Division I and Division II levels